 Spotted a mistake or want to add something?
 Please let us know in comments below or email us.
 First-time commenters, please be patient – we will have to manually approve your comment before it appears.

 What’s on Weibo is run by Manya Koetse (@manyapan), offering independent analysis of social trends in China for over a decade.
-Subscribe to show your support and gain access to all content, including the Weibo Watch newsletter, providing deeper insights into the China trends that matter.
+Subscribe to gain access to all content and get the Weibo Watch newsletter.